ntpsec/ntpsec/util/stats/README.stats.txt

 The following data are collected in the clockstats files.
-The files are reduced to summary data using the clock.sh shell script, which also updates the ensemble, etf, itf and tdata data files as well.
-See the clock.awk, ensemble.awk, etf.awk, itf.awk and tdta.awk scripts for further information.
+The files are reduced to summary data using the clock.sh shell script, which also updates the etf, itf and tdata data files as well.
+See the clock.awk, etf.awk, itf.awk and tdta.awk scripts for further information.
 A line in the file is produced at each valid update received from a configured radio clock.
 Data are at present recorded for several radios.
 The first part of each data line is similar for all